 If you look at the user behavior for consuming content over the past few years, audio consumption has grown exponentially.
 And for good reasons.
-Audio is easy to consume, effortless to grasp and information consumed is retained for longer.
-Not to mention the convenience of listening over reading.
+Audio is easy to consume, effortless to grasp, and information consumed is retained for longer.
+Also, the convenience of listening over reading.

 Enter audio articles — the gap between text and audio

 Simply put, audio articles are audio versions of written articles.
 They’re a way to transform written content to audio and make it listenable!